zextras/tech-doc/source/common/carbonio/installation.rst

    :octicon:`thumbsup`  Installation Complete

-Installation is now complete, you can access |product|\ 's graphic interface as explained in section :ref:`web-access`.
+Installation is now complete, you can access |product|\ 's graphic interface as explained in section :ref:`single-web-access`.

 .. seealso:: Our Community portal features a guide that delves more into details of the installation process: